animoto/platform_engineer_interview/README.md

 1. The server should run on `localhost:8000` and serve a single path `/`
 2. Please include a script `./run` to run the server
+3. Style, algorithms, data structures, request/response format, etc. are all up to you.
+However, keep in mind that we will be looking at these choices.

 ### Bonus

+1. **Tests**: You verify that your own service works as expected
-1. **Add Source Text**: Add an admin tool to add new sources of text to the system.
+2. **Add Source Text**: Add an admin tool to add new sources of text to the system.
-2. **Cheating Protection**: When the server receives text, exclusion words, and a word count from the client, it verifies that the text and exclusion words that it previously gave a client.
+3. **Cheating Protection**: When the server receives text, exclusion words, and a word count from the client, it verifies that the text and exclusion words that it previously gave a client.
-3. **Stateless/Idempotent**: Remove as much "state" as possible from the server.
+4. **Stateless/Idempotent**: Remove as much "state" as possible from the server.
 Any new request to the server does not depend on the state of a previous request.